angr/angr/wasm/README.md

 # angr in WebAssembly

-angr supports browsers and other WebAssembly hosts through Pyodide.
-The WebAssembly build retains the VEX execution engine, Claripy/Z3 solving, binary loading, CFG recovery, AIL, and the portable parts of `angr.rustylib`.
+This is angr's Pyodide build, for browsers and other WebAssembly hosts.
+It carries the VEX execution engine, Z3 solving, binary loading, CFG recovery, AIL, and the portable parts of `angr.rustylib`.

+It does not run yet.
+The wheels build and install, but Pyodide cannot resolve `libz3.so` when it loads `angr.rustylib`, which has linked Z3 since angr/angr#6550, so `import angr` fails in the browser.

 WebAssembly builds do not provide LMDB-backed spilling, psutil memory monitoring, Unicorn, Icicle, subprocesses, or multiprocessing.
 Browser files live in Pyodide's virtual filesystem; pass uploaded bytes to the worker rather than a